d4n3sh/thedaneshproject/content/posts/2007-09-10-deluge-bittorrent-client-055-released.md

 Highlights for the new version,

 > 0.5.5 has been released.
-Here&#8217;s a quick changelog:
+Here's a quick changelog:
-> * Editing a torrent&#8217;s tracker list is now persistent between sessions
+> * Editing a torrent's tracker list is now persistent between sessions
 > * Persistence between sessions for Speed Limiter, Web Seed and Desired Ratio
 > plugins
 > * New wizard to aid first-time users with configuration